Blackbird Poetry Festival

 Poetry police will report for duty at 10am in the Duncan Hall Lobby.
 Poetry Police Captain Rick Leith and his force, in celebration of Poem in Your Pocket Day, will distribute citations to students and staff who find themselves without a poem in their pocket and reward those who carry a poem.
 Please contact firstname.lastname@example.org to volunteer for a shift.

-"Morning Songs" - DH 100
+"Morning Songs" - RCF 400, 11am-12:30pm

-A dynamic mix of readings and interactive poetry exercises for literature students.
-This event is open to the public.
+Two master poets will lead an interactive workshop with a dynamic mix of readings and poetry exercises.
+This event is free and open to the public.
+Diversity credit is available for faculty and staff.
+Diversity Index #2160.
 Please RSVP to firstname.lastname@example.org

 For more information, call HoCoPoLitSo at or firstname.lastname@example.org.